ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

 # Introduction

 ## What is Gmail?
-[Gmail] (https://blog.google/products/gmail/), short for Google Mail is a free email service developed by Google LLC.
+[Gmail](https://blog.google/products/gmail/), short for Google Mail is a free email service developed by Google LLC.
 It enables users to send and receive emails over the Internet.
 They provide several gigabytes of email data for the users of the service.
 Google's mail servers provide several capabilities for the users free of charge including filtering of spam mail and malware detection.
 Gmail like any other email service available, provides capability to send and receive